Askaniy/TrueColorTools/ReadMe.md

 The **Image processing** tab accepts regular images, a series of black and white images, or a spectral cube as input.
 Using the wavelength information, the image is "reshot" in true color.
 The internal operations are similar to reconstructing the spectrum for each pixel, but use efficient operations on arrays.

 The **Blackbody & Redshifts** tab calculates the influence of physical phenomena on color.
 Based on the blackbody spectrum, the program displays the color and brightness changes due to Doppler and gravitational redshifts.
-Brightness is normalized to the solar spectrum.
-Adjust the overexposure limit by changing the "Scale Factor" in the settings sidebar.
+Surface brightness is tied to the `Maximize brightness` checkbox, otherwise can be adjusted with the slider.

 ### Features
 - Tag system: Any spectrum in the database can be assigned any set of tags.
 They form lists of categories for the *Database viewer* tab, which makes working with the database easier.